By Debra Bathman & Edric Thompson, CERDEC Public Affairs & OutreachApril 7, 2009

 "This is a wonderful opportunity because he's going to gain practical experience and develop something that actually gets used," said Joe Ryan, division chief, QR&BCS.

-"Generally, engineering students get fun assignments for their senior projects, but it's not necessarily real-world experience," Ryan said.
+"Generally, engineering students get fun assignments for their senior projects, but it's not necessarily real-world experience," said Ryan.
 "When I was in college, I was very fortunate to have a real-world project where I had to meet the needs of an outside client, and I can tell you that the experience was invaluable to my career and getting me to where I am today."

 By the end of the project, Zalewski will have gone through the full engineering management process: he will have proposed a plan, presented designs, led a team, maintained a schedule and a budget, overseen fabrication and assembly, provided regular updates and produced a working deliverable.